SM2021-hue/Loan_Prediction_Problem/README.md

 # Loan_Prediction_Problem
-Here, we are trying to build a classification model that will predict if a bank loan has to be granted or not to a customer or not based on some metrics.
+Here, we are trying to build a classification model that will predict if a bank loan has to be granted to a customer or not based on some metrics.